cobRAinz/mail_thread_summary/README.md

-gets all emails involving an address and summarizes them
+gets all emails involving an address and summarizes them (thunderbird)